John F. Heil III: Federal judicial service

 On November 6, 2019, President Donald Trump announced his intent to nominate Heil to serve as a United States district judge for the United States District Court for the Northern District of Oklahoma, United States District Court for the Western District of Oklahoma and United States District Court for the Eastern District of Oklahoma.
 On December 2, 2019, his nomination was sent to the Senate.
 President Trump nominated Heil to the seat vacated by Judge James H. Payne, who assumed senior status on August 1, 2017.
 On January 3, 2020, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On January 6, 2020, his renomination was sent to the Senate.
 A hearing on his nomination before the Senate Judiciary Committee was held on January 8, 2020.
 On March 12, 2020, his nomination was reported out of committee by a 16–5 vote.
 On May 20, 2020, the Senate invoked cloture on his nomination by a 76–16 vote.
 Later that same day, his nomination was confirmed by a 75–17 vote.
 He received his judicial commission on May 27, 2020.
-He has served as the chief judge of the Northern District of Oklahoma since 2021.
+He has served as the chief judge of the Northern District of Oklahoma since 2021 and the Eastern District since 2026.